climindex/hydroclimsa/App_user_guide/Weather_Risk_app_user_guide.md

 [RETURN TO TOP](https://github.com/climindex/hydroclimsa/blob/main/App_user_guide/Weather_Risk_app_user_guide.md#weather-risk-app-user-guide)

+This category features one index that describes the occurrence of damaging winds, with both observed and forecast data to help users manage wind-related agricultural risks.
+This index is still under construction and will be added to the platform in a future update.

+The index included is:

 ### Damaging Winds

 ### 5.8.
 Water availability indices

 [RETURN TO TOP](https://github.com/climindex/hydroclimsa/blob/main/App_user_guide/Weather_Risk_app_user_guide.md#weather-risk-app-user-guide)

+This category includes four indices designed to support the management of surface and groundwater resources in relation to weather conditions.
+These indices are based on the datasets descributed under [6.2.
+Water availability indices](https://github.com/climindex/hydroclimsa/blob/main/App_user_guide/Weather_Risk_app_user_guide.md#62-water-availability-indices).

+The indices included are:

 ### Irrigation extent per quaternary catchment